RuTiKeyOne/Notes-mobile-app/wiki/DescriptionFiles.md

 Repository | Contains a class that implements the logic of intermediate data retrieval (ViewModel-notesrepository-NotesDatabase) from the database.
 Utilities  | Contains classes containing general data and logic for a particular part of the application.
-ViewModel | Contains the viewmodel classes needed to implement the mvvm pattern.
+ViewModel | Contains the viewmodel classes needed to implement the mvvm pattern. notes(androidTest) | Contains test classes that test the logic of the application, there are more than 100 of them in total and they all give a positive result. drawable | Contains resources used in the markup and application. font | Contains fonts used in application. layout | Contains view layout used in application. strings | Contains text variables, which are selected depending on the language installed on the device.